SilviaJIR/McAuleyResearchGroup/README.md

 README.md

-By Mikhail Boulgakov, Lavanya Satyan, Silvia Gong Prof. McAuley
+By Mikhail Boulgakov, Lavanya Satyan, Silvia Jinrong Gong Advised by Prof. Julian McAuley
-2018

-Check out the state of the Research document for more information on our research topic and background.
+09/2017 - 06/2018

 This github is split into 2 folder.
-The folder titled Old contains our previous versions of the files used in this project.
-The Final folder contains the final versions of all our code as well as the supporting data.
+The folder titled Code contains the final versions of all our code as well as the supporting data.
+The folder titled Presentation contains the Research Proposal, Final Poster and presentation slides.

 The Regression on Data file trains a linear regression model on the labelled input data (out.csv).
 This data was extracted from